ntableman/Balboa-Spa-HomeKit/README.md

 # Balboa Spa HomeKit

+GO HERE: https://github.com/vincedarley/homebridge-plugin-bwaspa as this work is more complete and took it to the next level!

  Using MQTT, Homebridge & Node-Red to expose Balboa Spa controller in Homekit

  Let's be honest here...I have a day job...this is me hacking over weekends and nights to figure this out.
 I used a logic analyzer to snoop on the bus (it is serial BTW) and then found some people online who had hacked this before.
 I thank them and will collect up licks to their work and to all the things below when I have a tad more time.